DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 </div>
 <div class="collapsible-content">
 <p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has a GitHub repository with file notes and scripts for working with the first HBCD EEG data release.
 We recommend all users to review this page for important resources.</p>
 <p>The GitHub website can be found here: <a href="https://github.com/ChildDevLab/HBCD-data-release-notes">https://github.com/ChildDevLab/HBCD-data-release-notes</a>.</p>
-<p>Additionally, the user can contact us with any questions about working with the EEG data or using the GitHub repository at eegdata@umd.edu.</p>
 </div>
 </p>

 ### Faces Task
-The Faces task (v.11.29.23) is used to assess neural activity supporting face and object processing within the first years of life.
-It assesses child and infant face processing development including attention, perception, categorization, individuation and memory.
-The measure includes rigorous QC procedures to ensure data integrity and reliability.
+The Faces task ("FACE") (v.11.29.23) is used to assess neural activity supporting face and object processing within the first years of life.
+Event-related potentials (ERPs) are recorded while infants view faces and objects using an oddball task designed to index different stages of processing including attention, perception, categorization, individuation, and memory.

-To assess child and infant face processing abilities as well as the underlying neural activity supporting face and object processing, the task involves 2 blocks: 50 trials of upright faces & 50 trials of inverted faces and 50 trials of upright faces & 50 trials of objects.
-If the child loses attention, an attention getter may be played to bring the child’s focus back to the task.
+**Task Details**:
+ERPs that index different stages of processing are computed as a function of repeated presentation of faces and objects.
+The ERP components elicited by the Faces task are the P1, N290, and P400 components.
+The task consists of 2 blocks:
+> **Block 1**: 50 trials of upright faces
+**Block 1**: 50 trials of inverted faces
+**Block 2**: 50 trials of upright faces
+**Block 2**: 50 trials of objects

 **Face task schematic (Face vs. Object)**<br>
 ![](images/eeg-facetask.png)

-Event-related potentials (ERPs) are computed as a function of repeated presentation of faces and objects.
-The ERPs index different stages of processing including attention, perception, categorization, individuation and memory.
-The ERP components elicited by the Faces task are the P1, N290, and P400 components.
+If the child loses attention, an attention getter may be played to bring the child’s focus back to the task.
+There are a total of 36 unique images in the set, with women all displaying neutral expressions, included from each of the following self-identifying demographics: Indigenous, Black, White, Asian, Hispanic/Latino, and South Asian.
 See [Fox et al. 2024](https://doi.org/10.1016/j.dcn.2024.101447) for additional information on the rationale for task/stimulus development and ERP findings from pilot data.

 ### Auditory Mismatch Negativity Task (MMN)
 <p>